-Competition to become a midshipman is keen, but if you are of excellent moral character, have prepared yourself for a challenging, multidimensional four-year program and want the privilege to serve as a leader of sailors and Marines who volunteered to serve their country, you should apply for admission.
+Competition to become a midshipman is fierce, but if you are of excellent moral character, have prepared yourself for a challenging, multidimensional four-year program and want the privilege to serve as a leader of sailors and Marines who volunteered to serve their country, you should apply for admission.

 Applying to enter the Naval Academy is different than most other college admissions processes.
 In addition to reviewing your academic record, our Admissions Board evaluates your physical fitness, leadership potential and motivation to be a midshipman and an officer in the Navy or Marine Corps.
 You must be recommended by teachers, interviewed by an Academy representative and nominated by at least one official source.

 We want to ensure that the best-qualified candidates from around the United States and its territories are selected for admission and that young men and women have the drive and motivation to complete the four-year program and excel as Navy and Marine Corps officers.
 All candidates have an equal opportunity for consideration, and eligible men and women of all backgrounds are strongly encouraged to apply.
-The Class of 2014 includes 35 percent minority midshipmen who represent the unique racial and ethnic minority backgrounds found throughout our nation.
-The Class of 2015 is comprised of 19 percent women.

 You must be: